moleculerjs/site/source/docs/0.15/caching.md

 ```

 ## Conditional caching

-Conditional caching allows to bypass the cached response and execute an action in order to obtain "fresh" data.
+Conditional caching allows you to bypass cached responses and execute an action to obtain fresh data based on specific conditions or criteria.
 To bypass the cache set `ctx.meta.$cache` to `false` before calling an action.

 **Example of turning off the caching for the `greeter.hello` action**
 ```js